openresty/stapxx/README.markdown

 ngx-lj-lua-stacks
 -----------------

+**WARNING!!!** This tool has many bugs and is obsoleted by [OpenResty XRay](https://openresty.com/en/xray/).
+See also the blog post ["Introduction to Lua-Land CPU Flame Graphs"](https://blog.openresty.com/en/lua-cpu-flame-graph/).

 This tool has been renamed to [lj-lua-stacks](#lj-lua-stacks) because it is no longer specific to Nginx.

 [Back to TOC](#table-of-contents)

 lj-lua-stacks
 -------------

+**WARNING!!!** This tool has many bugs and is obsoleted by [OpenResty XRay](https://openresty.com/en/xray/).
+See also the blog post ["Introduction to Lua-Land CPU Flame Graphs"](https://blog.openresty.com/en/lua-cpu-flame-graph/).

 This tool samples Lua backtraces in the running LuaJIT 2.1 VM of the specified `luajit` process or `nginx` worker process (with the [ngx_lua](https://github.com/chaoslawful/lua-nginx-module) module).
 The timer hook API of the Linux kernel is used for relatively even sampling according to the CPU time usage.